 From the top of the South tower, there is a reward of near 360-degree breath-taking panoramic views of the entrance to the River Tyne, the North and South piers, the Black Middens Rocks at low tide, across to South Shields, and upriver to the Fish Quay and Low Lights, as well as clear views of the Collingwood Monument and The Tynemouth Castle and Priory.

 Standard entry to the Watch House Museum is free of charge.
 Donations are gratefully received to go towards the upkeep of the collections and the work of the TVLB.
-If the museum is closed on your arrival, especially during quieter periods, please follow the instructions outside the door to gain entry.

 The Museum has on site toilet facilities for visitors and there is disabled access to the ground floor.